yroshini/Projects-Portfolio/README.md

 # Projects-Portfolio
-A collection of my Hadware & Software projects.
+A collection of my Hardware & Software projects, showcasing my work in both development and engineering.